HBKEngineering/dokku-ansible/README.md

 Environment .yml file
 =====================
-The environment .yml file (xxxx_vars.yml) holds the specific varibles for the environment you want to build:
+The environment/region .yml file (region/xxxx_vars.yml) holds the specific varibles for the environment you want to build:

 ```
 ---